maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 :returns:
-  a :class:`GtkWidget` pointer of Caption
+  a :class:`gtk.Widget` pointer of Caption

 .. _hildon-caption-get-size-group: